fantastic001/VertexVoyage/doc/Seminar1/paper.md

 From table it can be seen that label propagation produces more balanced partitions with lower edge cuts compared to modified LFM algorithm.
 This also explains higher F1 scores observed when using label propagation for partitioning before embedding generation.

+Overall, distributed graph vertex embedding with community-aware partitioning done using label propagation algorithm has shown to be the most effective, consistently outperforming other methods in terms of embedding quality, partition quality, and balance of partitions as well as reconstruction F1 scores.

 # Conclusion